eukauacavalcante/eukauacavalcante/README.md

 #### A Student 🚀
->- 👨‍💻 Computer Science Student.
+>- 👨‍💻 Systems Analysis and Development student.
 >- 🤔 Exploring new technologies and developing software solutions.
 >- 👨‍💻 Web sites with Django and APIs REST using Django REST Framework.